gitter-badger/maas-analytics-android-sdk/README.md

 Version 1.3.3

-This is Phunware's Android SDK for the MaaSAnalytics module.
+This is Phunware's Android SDK for the MaaS Analytics module.
 Visit http://maas.phunware.com/ for more details and to sign up.